fjplaurr/quoteMachine/README.md

 # Quote Machine

-This is the first of the Front End challenges from freeCodeCamp.com

-It is a website built with React.js that deliveres a random nice quote every time the user press a button.
-The quote can be shared in Twitter.
+This is a Web app built with React.js that deliveres daily quotes that can be shared in Twitter.

 ## Getting Started